zachvalenta/jvns.ca/source/_posts/2015-02-22-how-gzip-uses-huffman-coding.markdown

 gunzip infgen.c.gz
 ```

-`./infgen raven.txt.gz`
-It prints out some somewhat cryptic output like
+When we run`./infgen raven.txt.gz`, it prints out some somewhat cryptic output like

 ```
 litlen 10 6